jgiessl/Co-oc/README.md

-# Co-oc-tool
+#Co-oc-tool
-The co-oc-tool provides three 'tools'.
+The co-oc-tool provides four 'tools'.
 The 'main tool' takes the siegfried output of a data-object in JSON format (the by siegfried used identifier has to be pronom xor wikidata) as input and recommends(ranks) an environment from a set of environments known to the tool.
 The 'training tool' takes a folder of 'siegfried- JSONs' as specified above to train the